-Home » Recipes » Course » Meat » Asian Style Chicken Meatballs
+Home » Recipes » Course » Meat » Sticky Asian Style Gochujang Chicken Meatballs

-These ultra-juicy, sweet and spicy glazed chicken meatballs are the most delicious meal, perfect for busy weeknights.
-Full of Asian-style flavours and easy to prep ahead, you’ll want to add these to your menu rotation!
+These ultra-juicy, sweet, spicy gochujang glazed chicken meatballs take just 30 minutes and are like Korean fried chicken, in meatball form.
+Served over rice, they’re perfect for busy weeknights or as little party appetizers.
+Full of Asian-style flavors and easy to prep ahead, you’ll want to add these to your menu rotation!

 Glazed Asian chicken meatballs with rice and broccoli in a small blue bowl.

-I’m serving the meatballs over rice, but you can equally enjoy them by themselves.
-They also make a wonderful party bite!
+I’m serving the meatballs over rice, but you can equally enjoy them stuffed into fluffy steamed bao buns, on top of two-ingredient garlicky flatbreads, tossed through a crunchy Asian-style slaw or by themselves.
+They also make wonderful party bites!

 Ingredients

-Ingredients for Asian style chicken meatballs laid out on a white marble background and labelled.
+Ingredients for Asian gochujang meatballs laid out and labelled.

 • Glaze.
-Gochujang paste is a fermented Korean chilli paste with a deeply savoury, umami kick and it pairs wonderfully with these meatballs.
-It’s becoming more readily available at supermarkets, and you’ll find it at any Asian supermarket.
+You’ll need gochujang paste – a fermented Korean chili paste with a deeply savory, umami kick.
+It’s becoming more readily available at larger grocery stores, and you’ll find it at any Asian supermarket.
 You can also pick it up from Amazon.
 If you can’t find it, use another hot sauce, like sriracha.
-I love using sweet chilli jam (try my easy sweet chilli jam recipe) in the glaze too but if you don’t have any, just use more honey.
+You’ll also need soy sauce, sesame oil, honey and sweet chili jam.
+You can swap the sweet chili for more honey if you prefer.

-• Broccolini.
-This just brings another element of green to the recipe, but you could swap it out for regular broccoli, green beans, bok choi or asparagus.
+• Broccoli.
+This brings a fresh element to the recipe, but you could swap it out for green beans, bok choi or asparagus.

 How to make it

-After 10 minutes, add the broccolini to your oven tray (or a separate tray) and pop back in for another 5 minutes.
+About halfway through the cooking time, add the broccolini to your oven tray (or a separate tray) and pop back in to get lovely and charred.
 While that’s cooking, make the gochujang glaze.

-Remove the meatballs and broccolini from the oven and drizzle the gochujang glaze all over the meatballs, tossing to coat well.
+Remove the meatballs and broccolini from the oven, then drizzle the gochujang glaze all over the meatballs, tossing to coat well.
 Pile the grilled broccolini and the meatballs on top of rice to serve and you’re done!

 Got a question?